dmccreary/personal-finance/docs/glossary.md

 **Example:** Our investment diversity section will explore how allocating a portion of your portfolio to emerging markets can potentially boost long-term returns while adding diversification.

+#### Employee Benefits

+Non-wage compensation provided by employers, including health insurance, retirement plans, paid time off, and other perks.

+**Example:** You'll learn in this class to evaluate employee benefits packages as a crucial component of total compensation when comparing job offers.

+#### Employer Matching

+Contributions made by employers to employee retirement accounts, typically matching a percentage of the employee's contributions.

+**Example:** This course emphasizes the importance of contributing enough to capture full employer matching, which provides an immediate 100% return on your investment.

 #### Employer Retirement Plans

 Workplace-sponsored programs that help employees save for retirement, often with tax advantages and potential employer matching contributions.

 **Example:** This course will explain why contributing at least enough to get your full employer match in retirement plans is one of the most important financial decisions you can make.

+#### Envelope Method

+A budgeting technique using physical or digital envelopes to allocate cash or funds to specific spending categories.

+**Example:** In this class, you'll explore how the envelope method provides tangible spending limits that can be more effective than abstract budget numbers.

 #### Equities